Global CucinaGlobal Cucina

 • Adjust the amount of salt to taste, depending on the salt content of the canned ingredients.

-Enjoy the moment when the juicy lemon cream combines with the crispy cake base - a little treat that is worth the balance of ingredients.
+Savor the moment when the juicy lemon cream meets the crispy cake base - a little treat worth every bite, highlighting both quality ingredients and Italian baking techniques.

 Ago Tanfossi signatureAgo Tanfossi signature